Spontaneous summer RVing vacations are becoming a thing of the past for popular camping destinations.

 Should you take a last minute trip, be prepared to pay higher prices for your spontaneity.
 If you’re lucky enough to get last minute camping reservations at your desired destination, you’ll save a few dollars by purchasing an on-site membership with a nationwide camping club.

-For example, the Good Sam Club enables members to save 10% at over 2,100 Good Sam RV Parks and Campgrounds across North America.
-And if you’re among the millions of people who prefer the guaranteed comforts of amenities found at nationwide campground franchises like Kampgrounds of America (KOA) or Jellystone Parks, joining their rewards clubs will enable you to save money on current and future stays.
+For example, if you’re among the millions of people who prefer the guaranteed comforts of amenities found at nationwide campground franchises like Kampgrounds of America (KOA) or Jellystone Parks, joining their rewards clubs will enable you to save money on current and future stays.

 Lastly, another way to save money at RV parks is to join Passport America, a club in which members pay one yearly fee of $44 and in return receive a 50 percent discount on nighty rates at a large number of RV park campgrounds in the U.S., Canada and Mexico.